TechConnects/androidifl/sdk-app/README.md

 ####Introduction

-Moving beyond the Scracth-like MIT App inventor is intimidating, but it will allow for more flexibility and more ultimately more of an opportunity to develop a highly necessary skill.
+Moving beyond the Scracth-like MIT App Inventor is intimidating, but it will allow for more flexibility and ultimately more of an opportunity to develop a highly demanded skill.

 Installation for the Software Development Kit (SDK) will vary from machine, but is luckily bundled with easy installer.
 See the [Resources] (https://github.com/TechConnects/androidifl#resources) from the main folder for instillation instructions.
 NOTE: you may need to work with an IT professional from your school.